jasperlin1996/Auto-Voter/README.md

 # Auto-Voter
-Auto-Voter is a bot that can help you support your favorite team but also save your precious time .
+Auto-Voter is a bot that can help you support your favorite team but also save your precious time.

 version info
 =============